--Get our PDF sewing pattern here (available in XL,S,M,L,XL)
+-Our PDF sewing pattern here (available in XS-3XL), downloaded and printed

 -A 1/2” bias tape maker (not required, but this is a great sewing tool that you’ll use again and again!)

 *If you like raw silk, I would highly recommend Dharma Trading’s version.
 It is affordable, drapey, and comes in both natural and black!
-I bought their natural color and dyed it using avocado dyes (check out our tutorial here), and then hand painted it with abstract circles before cutting and sewing.
+I bought their natural color and dyed it using avocado dye, and then hand painted it with abstract circles before cutting and sewing.

 What to cut from your fabric: